bardia-p/Elevator-Simulator/README.txt

-Iteration 1: Establish Connections between the three subsystems (completed) Iteration 2: Adding the scheduler and Elevator Subsystem (completed) Iteration 3: Multiple Cars and System Distribution (completed) Iteration 4: Adding Error detection and correction (current version)
+Iteration 1: Establish Connections between the three subsystems (completed) Iteration 2: Adding the scheduler and Elevator Subsystem (completed) Iteration 3: Multiple Cars and System Distribution (completed) Iteration 4: Adding Error detection and correction (completed) Iteration 5: Measuring the Scheduler and predicting the performance (current version)
- - Adding Error detection and correction.
-Iteration 5: Measuring the Scheduler and predicting the performance

 Design:
 For better understanding the design of the project please navigate to the "./diagrams" folder.
  - The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labeled "class_diagram_iter4.png".
  - The sequence diagrams is located in "./diagram/sequence_diagrams" labeled: "iter4_sequence_diagram.jpg".
- - The state diagrams are located in "./diagrams/state_diagrams/Iteration4" as follows:
+ - The state diagrams are located in "./diagrams/state_diagrams/Iteration5" as follows:
       - "elevator_state_machine.jpg"
       - "scheduler_state_machine.jpg"
 - The timing diagrams are located in "./diagrams/timing_diagrams" as follows:
       - "transient_fault_timing_diagram.jpg"
       - "system_fault_timing-diagram.jpg"
+- The final report is located in "./documents"
+- Iteration 0 measurements is located in "./documents"

 Contents:
  - Package ElevatorSimulator